 And then there’s Mick Herron’s Down Cemetery Road.
 Sarah Tucker is at a sort of crossroads in her live.
 She’s not happy in her marriage, but she doesn’t have a real career or direction.
 Then, one night, an explosion destroys a house not far from where she lives.
 The home’s owners, Thomas and Maddie Singleton, have died.
 But there’s no sign of their four-year-old daughter, Dinah.
 Worried about the child, Sarah starts to ask questions.
 But she soon finds that no-one wants to answer them.
 So, she hires a private investigation company, Oxford Investigations, run by Joe Silvermann and Zoë Boehm.
 It’s not long before Silvermann lets her know that she’s getting into something much more than she thought.
 But Sarah persists.
 When Silvermann is murdered, Sarah knows that she’s gotten into something very dangerous.
 It’s all very new to her, and she has plenty of very well-founded anxiety.
 But she also has faith that she can do this.
 In the end, and after several deaths, she finds out the truth about the Singletons.
 And it all leads to some very dark truths in some very high government places.

 Doing something new and different, especially if there’s danger involved, can cause a lot of anxiety.
 But there’s also often a sense of faith that things will come out all right.
 And that mix is both very human, and very effective in a story.

-*NOTE: The title of this post is the title of a song by Jason Robert Brown.
+*NOTE: The title of this post is a line from Bruce Springsteen’s Thunder Road.